andreas-wagner-dev/object-oriented-learning-journey/blog/001_decorator_meet_clean_code.md

 ## The Decorator Pattern: Business Logic as Code

-Here's the radical idea: what if your code structure looked exactly like your business process?
+Here's the radical idea: what if our code structure looked exactly like the business process?

 In a car rental business, a customer who rents a car triggers the following steps: